The 12 Best Editorial Photographers in Atlanta

 Along with his superb technical and creative abilities, he is also the Atlanta Braves’ team photographer.
 That gives him special access and points of view, something Liles definitely takes full advantage of.

-12. Leah Perry
+12. Secure images rich with personality from Leah Perry

 Capturing beauty and fashion images is Leah Perry’s thing.
 And so is the South, where she studied and now calls home (she’s a Boston transplant).
 If the quality of her work is any indicator, Perry is exactly where she’s supposed to be.
-Besides Perry’s photographic talent, her background in dance, movement, and interaction is a big help with directing her models and crafting compelling images.
+Besides Perry’s photographic talent, her background in dance, movement, and interaction is a big help in directing her models and crafting compelling images.

 Her ample list of clients and publications she’s worked with include Southern Living, the New York Post, and Jezebel.
 Knowing this simply reinforces the “top quality pro” work we can see with our own eyes.